 - Launch Your GPT: Publish your Custom GPT and test it with sample queries to confirm it meets your objectives.

-- Validate with Test Prompts: Run sample questions to check accuracy and identify drift; refine your data or prompts as needed.
+- Validate with Test Prompts: Run sample questions to check accuracy and identify drift; refine your source content or instructions as needed.

-- Iterate Based on Feedback: Use logs of user interactions to spot misfires and upload new examples to cover edge cases.
+- Iterate Based on Feedback: Use logs of user interactions to spot misfires and add approved source material to cover edge cases.

 - Monitor Metrics: Track response times, relevancy scores, and user satisfaction to guide continuous improvements.